 - Votes shall be given by a show of hands, or if anyone objects to this, by voting papers signed on the back by the person casting the vote

 - If at least one tenth of those entitled to vote object to either of these voting methods, voting shall take place using numbered voting papers instead

 - The result of any election shall be announced as soon as is practicable by the Chairman, and a notice of the result displaying the date of the election shall be displayed at the principal door of every building licensed for worship in the parish for a period of at least 14 days after the Meeting

 - The names and addresses of Laity Representatives to the Deanery Synod shall be sent to the deanery secretary by the PCC Secretary

 As previously stated, the above is a summary of Section II of the Church of England's Church Representation Rules, which are available here.
 Any information not contained on this page can be found in said Rules.
-Any queries or comments can be directed to Chris Wallace-Tarry.
+Any queries or comments can be directed to the Database Administrator.